Serre's uniformity question and proper subgroups of $C_{ns}^+(p)$: Modular units and an upper bound on

 In the regime $s \ge p$, it will be enough to use the following easier upper bound on $D(s)$: \begin{lemma} Let $p$ be a prime and let $s\ge p$ be an integer.
 We have $|D(s)| < \frac{2\pi^2}{9}s\sqrt{p}$. \end{lemma} \begin{proof} It suffices to note that by Lemma \ref{kloosterman} we have \qedhere \end{proof}

 We now combine these results to prove the following. \begin{proposition} Let $E, p, q$ be as in Proposition \ref{logq<p} and let $R$ be as in Definition \ref{def: Ra1a2 and R}.
 Let $D(s)$ be as in equation \eqref{eqD} and let $C$ be the minimum constant such that $|D(s)| \le C\sqrt{ps}$ for $s<p$.
-If $x:=|\log|q|| \ge 30$, then
+Writing $x:=|\log|q|| \ge 30$, we have

 \end{proposition} \begin{proof} Since $2\pi \Im\tau = |\log|q|| \ge 30$, we know that $\Im\tau>1$, and hence we may also assume that $\tau$ is in the standard fundamental domain $\mathcal{F}$ for the action of $\operatorname{SL}_2(\Z)$, since every fundamental domain containing such a $\tau$ is obtained as $\mathcal{F}+n$ for $n \in \Z$, but integer translations do not change the value of $q$.
 We start by estimating the sum $S$ defined in equation \eqref{S-Abel}, dividing it into two parts.
 Using Lemmas \ref{bound D for s less than p} and \ref{bound D for s>p} we obtain